 Refrigerant Charging - The packaged gas/electric units are fully charged at the factory with R410A refrigerant.
-The system refrigerant charge can be checked and adjusted through the service ports provided behind the service panel.
+The system refrigerant charge can be checked and adjusted through the external service ports provided.
 Use only gauge lines which have a "Schrader" depression device present to actuate the valve.
 Refrigerant charging must be done by qualified personnel familiar with safe and environmentally responsible refrigerant handling procedures.